 Deploy the Jenkins master as a deployment with a replica count of 1.
 This ensures that there is a single Jenkins master running in the cluster at all times.
 If the Jenkins master pod dies or the node that it is running on shuts down, Kubernetes restarts the pod elsewhere in the cluster.

-It's important to set requests and limits as part of the deployment definition, so that the container is guaranteed a certain amount CPU and memory resources inside the cluster before being scheduled.
+It's important to set requests and limits as part of the Helm deployment, so that the container is guaranteed a certain amount of CPU and memory resources inside the cluster before being scheduled.
 Otherwise, your master could go down due to CPU or memory starvation.

 Connecting to Jenkins